 We are often approached by individuals involved with the running of a business, wanting to know whether their company can sponsor a family member under a sponsor licence.
 Most commonly this would be under a Skilled Worker sponsor licence, until recently known as a Tier 2 sponsor licence.

-The short answer is ‘Yes, it may be possible, but you will need to be able to make key adjustments.
+The short answer is ‘Yes, it may be possible to sponsor a family member, but you will need to be able to make key adjustments.
 And you can expect closer scrutiny by the Home Office.

 Here are what are in my view the key considerations and adjustments you will need in place if you want to sponsor a family member.

-The Home Office has not prohibited the sponsorship of someone who is a family member of someone already involved with the running of your business.
+It is not prohibited to sponsor a family member of someone already involved with the running of your business.
 However, they have put a specific restriction on a Level 1 User or a Level 2 assigning a certificate of sponsorship to their own family member.

 The Home Office has a wide definition of a family member.
 It covers: